 Posted by Dubioza kolektiv on Monday, 23 March 2020

 DJ D-Nice became a hit with his Club Quarantine dance sessions, which he live-streams on Instagram.
-Many celebrities had joined these home dance parties, including Mark Zuckerberg, Rihanna, Oprah Winfrey, Janet Jackson, and many others.
+Many celebrities have joined these home dance parties, including Mark Zuckerberg, Rihanna, Oprah Winfrey, Janet Jackson, and many others.

 Drake’s new single and video “Toosie Slide” will not only teach you some easy dance moves but will also show you the rapper in fashionable protective wear while he’s practicing social distancing.

-Earlier, London based rapper Psychs released a track called Spreadin’ inspired by the pandemic.
+Earlier, London-based rapper Psychs released a track called Spreadin’ inspired by the pandemic.
 It features lines about the importance of using no-contact greetings and warns against young people who think it will not affect them.

-If you have been online even for five minutes this last month or so, you couldn’t have missed the video of the Spanish pianist Alberto Gestoso who treated his neighbors to “My Heart Will Go On” performing it on his keyboard from his balcony.
+If you have been online even for five minutes this last month or so, you couldn’t have missed the video of the Spanish pianist Alberto Gestoso who treated his neighbors to “My Heart Will Go On,” performing it on his keyboard from his balcony.
 What’s even more amazing about this video is that his solo performance quickly turned into a duet when a saxophonist decided to join him from another balcony close by.

 View this post on Instagram